$5 FAST USA-based SHIPPING!

 "I would serve this Lishan to the most discriminating connoisseur" -- Tea Industry insider

-Highly recommended and one of our best sellers!
+Highly recommended and one of our most adored teas!

-*This area's tea is generally much more expensive.
-BTTC has built very good relations over the last ten years and we pass the savings on to you.
-Our Lishan Premium will probably last you months at the price of an average bottle of wine!
+*Fushoushan is considered the best tea growing area of Lishan.
+It's tea is generally much more expensive on the open market.
+However, BTTC has built very good relations over the last 12 years and we pass the savings on to you.

 Varietal: Qingxin